forkcms/forkcms/UPGRADE_5.0.md

 ## ModuleInstaller::insertExtra now needs the data as an array instead of a string

 you shouldn't pass the data serialised anymore and boolean values should be passed as booleans and not 'Y' or 'N'

+## new dependency injection parameters

+- `fork.is_installed` used to check if fork is installed